Diwan-editor/Diwan/docs/specification.md

 ## Explanation :

-- src/main.rs: The entry point of the application.
+- src/main.rs: The entrypoint of the application.
 This file should contain the main function and initialize the editor.

 - src/commands: This directory contains modules related to commands.
         - mod.rs: The module file that re-exports other command modules.